ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-vdc.md

 {{site.data.content.vms-deprecated-note}}

-View the summary and detailed information of the {{site.data.keyword.vmware-service_full}} virtual data centers (VDCs) that are provisioned in your account.
+View the summary and detailed information of the {{site.data.keyword.vmware-service_notm}} virtual data centers (VDCs) that are provisioned in your account.

 When you no longer need them, you can delete the VDCs that are provisioned in your account.